haidarim/LPIC1/LPIC1.md

  or using `od -t -a <fileName>` tells that shows the file and normal character in ascii format like space as `sp`.

-- head: shows the 10 lines begining in the file.
+- head: shows the first 10 lines in the begining in the file.

 - tail: prints last 10 lines of a file.

+Note for noth head an tail can the `-n` switch be used to specify the number of lines.

+- <h5> tail using `-f` to watch online new saved changed on a file.</h5>

 **Selecting parts:**